WDI-SEA/notes/03-html-css/css-box-model/readme.md

 ### Objectives

+* Draw, explain, and use the box model
 * Describe the difference between block, inline, and inline-block elements
-* Adjust element spacing using padding and margin
-* Create floating elements to position content removed from the standard document flow
 * Explain the difference between and use cases of static, relative, fixed, & absolute positioning
-* Create a page with multicolumn layout
+* Adjust element spacing using flexbox